Rivukis/AutoEquatable/README.md

 [![License](https://img.shields.io/cocoapods/l/AutoEquatable.svg?style=flat)](http://cocoapods.org/pods/AutoEquatable)
 [![Platform](https://img.shields.io/cocoapods/p/AutoEquatable.svg?style=flat)](http://cocoapods.org/pods/AutoEquatable)

 AutoEquatable is a convenient way to conform to the Swift protocol, Equatable.

-AutoEquatable works by comparing all stored properties of an object.
+The `AutoEquatable` protocol works by comparing all stored properties of an object.
+Can still implement a custom `==()` function and `AutoEquatable` will use that custom implementation instead of `AutoEquatable`'s default property comparison.

 ## Conforming to AutoEquatable